 A colorful kids plate full of cinnamon muffins with a orange napkin.

-Get the recipe: Healthy Cinnamon Muffins (25 Minutes)
+Get the recipe: Irresistibly Fluffy Cinnamon Muffins (made in 25 minutes)

 Lightly sweetened, fluffy cinnamon muffins with an irresistible cinnamon topping?
 You read that right.
 These warm Cinnamon Muffins will become your favorite way to start the day!
 Easy to make with a few simple ingredients, these muffins are great for breakfast, snack or packed in a school lunch.